The Purpose of the Blood of Jesus Christ

 Everything done under the OT foreshadowed the NT.
 For instance, the animal sacrifices of the OT pointed to the ultimate sacrifice of Jesus Christ for our sins.

 Due to the failure of Israel under the OT, God promises to establish a new one.
-See Jeremiah 31:31-34 and Hebrews 8:6-12 for more details.
+Please see Jeremiah 31:31-34 and Hebrews 8:6-12 for more details.

 The Blood of Jesus Christ Established the NT